ZachSandersDev/Backend-Demo/Readme.md

   - `commit_count` is the number of commits in the pull request
 - If there is any kind of error, the service assumes it's user error and will return a `400` status code.
 In this case, the body of the request will contain an error message as plaintext.

+# Env

+This service also requires a GitHub Access Token to operate.
+This token should be loaded as an environment variable `GITHUB_ACCESS_TOKEN`.
+- This can be set through an `.env.local` file and loaded using `dotenv` with the command `npm run startLocalEnv`.
+- Or, this can be set through some other means, and the server can be started through the default `npm start` command.